DSuveges/TorrentData/Music_Torrent - Nationality/README.md

 ## Motivation

-In this analysis I was originally interested in the characterization of the user preferences of a Hungarian torrent community.
-In this section I want to show if users are significantly biased based on the nationality of the music they download.
+In this analysis, I wanted to characterize the user preferences of a Hungarian torrent community.
+In this section I will show that users are significantly biased based on the nationality of the music they download.
 It is often considered to be a big problem that the presence of international (mostly American) music is so overwhelming, that Hungarians are no longer interested in the national musicians' art.
+However, download data and the half-life of torrents show that users are likely prefer Hungarian music.

-However I used Perl to download torrent data, I decided to do the analysis in R/RStudio as it made the analyis much more easier and gave a excellent opportunity to familiarize myself with this language.
+However I used Perl to download torrent data, I decided to do the analysis in R/RStudio as it made the analyis much easier and gave a excellent opportunity to familiarize myself with this language.

 ## The data: